Lab Sheet 3

 Objects

-Object consists of the data and the functions that operate on the data.
+An object consists of the data and the functions that operate on the data.
 Object data is usually private: no functions other than those within the same object can access it.
 On the other hand, the functions within the object are usually public.
-They can be accessed by the other functions in the program including the functions in the other objects.
+They can be accessed by the other functions in the program, including the functions in the other objects.
 So the function in one object can access the data in the other object through the function of that object.

 Classes